maziano/prem82.github.io/category/bucket-list.md

 ### To Do

 1. The Perfect Six-Pack Beach Body
-2. Pose for an Undergarment Advertisement
+2. Pose with only undergarments
 3. [<del>Get a Big Tattoo</del>]({{site.img-url}}/bucketlist/Premkumar_Masilamani_Sangavi_Tattoo.jpg) (Completed on 31-May-2014)
 4. The Perfect Eye Sight
 5. Become a Writer